sylvainpelissier/bitcoinhash/README.md

 # Bitcoin Hash
 Calculates the hash of a bitcoin block.
+Adapted from https://github.com/jaymine/Bitcoin-Hash-verifier.

 ### Run
 ```bash